Suggested Reading:

 Those who would have you believe this — that all knowledge, regardless of what, is good — are both foolish and dangerous.
 Do you doubt it?
 Remember that the Fall of our First Parents, Adam and Eve, was predicated upon the false promise of the fullness of knowledge as the greatest possible good:

-The consequence, we know, was death, suffering, and misery — not only for Adam and Eve, but for all their posterity through the sad patrimony of Original Sin passing from generation to generation.
-Not all knowledge is good and beneficial.
+The consequence, we know, was death, suffering, and misery — not only for Adam and Eve, but for all their posterity through the sad patrimony of Original Sin, passing from generation to generation.
+Not all knowledge, we find, is good and beneficial after all.
 Do you doubt it still?

 Perhaps a better analogy exists: to one who is color-deficient and has never seen the color purple, every attempt to help such a person analytically arrive at purple through invoking the science of chromatics, the visible color spectrum, or the graphic designer’s use of RBG or Hex color codes, fails miserably.
 He is unable to experience the color purple because of defective retinal cones in his eyes and nothing short of the experience of the color purple will suffice.
 Only upon experiencing purple would he be able to say that he knows purple.